syncfusion-content/xamarin-docs/Xamarin/SfTreeView/MVVM.md

 ### Collapse command

 The `CollapseCommand` will be triggered while collapsing the node.
 TreeView collapse the node based on the return value of `CanExecute` method implementation of CollapseCommand.
-If you return false, then collapse action will be cancelled. `Execute` method implementation of `CollapseCommand` will get called after collapsing of node.
+If you return false, then collapse action will be canceled. `Execute` method implementation of `CollapseCommand` will get called after collapsing of node.

 {% tabs %}
 {% highlight c# %}